How do you know how your restaurant business is actually doing?

 Calculating your labor cost is a vital piece of the puzzle in ensuring your business’s success.
 Labor cost determines the percentage of each dollar of sales that is spent to pay your team.

 As one of the largest expenses in your business, it is vital to know this information at all times.
-Fortunately, both Aloha and Heartland Restaurant POS provide detailed monthly, weekly, daily, and even hourly labor information to help you make informed decisions.
+Fortunately, Aloha POS provides detailed monthly, weekly, daily, and even hourly labor information to help you make informed decisions.

 The ideal labor cost is 30% with combined food and labor costs not exceeding 60%.